 How to get there:

 The first thing you’ll need as a writer is to get published online.
-You can start your own blog really easily (here is an excellent course on how to use WordPress, which is what many bloggers use).
-You can also reach out to websites to get bylines.
+You can start your own blog, or you can reach out to websites to get published and start racking up some bylines.
 A byline is an attribution for authorship of an article.
 Sometimes it’s accompanied by a picture and short bio.
 Your first byline is most difficult to attain.

 Here are some examples (Meredith’s is cooler):

-Once you have a published article under your name, you can start using sites like Upwork to start getting freelance and contract work.
+Once you have a few published articles under your name, you can start using sites like Upwork to start getting freelance and contract work.

 The world of education is filled with opportunities for OTs.
-You can become a professor, an adjunct instructor, a tutor, a subject matter expert, or a con-ed instructor.
+You can become an OT professor, an adjunct instructor, a tutor, a subject matter expert, or a con-ed instructor.